Draupadi: Literary background

-The story of Draupadi is told in the great indian script Mahabharata, one of the Sanskrit epics from the Indian subcontinent.
+The story of Draupadi is told in the Indian script Mahabharata, one of the Sanskrit epics from the Indian subcontinent.
 The work is written in Classical Sanskrit and is a composite work of revisions, editing and interpolations over many centuries.
 The oldest parts in the surviving version of the text probably date to about 400 BCE.

 The Mahabharata manuscripts exist in numerous versions, wherein the specifics and details of major characters and episodes vary, often significantly.
 Except for the sections containing the Bhagavad Gita which is remarkably consistent between the numerous manuscripts, the rest of the epic exists in many versions.
 The differences between the Northern and Southern recensions are particularly significant, with the Southern manuscripts more profuse and longer.
 Scholars have attempted to construct a critical edition, relying mostly on a study of the "Bombay" edition, the "Poona" edition, the "Calcutta" edition and the "south Indian" editions of the manuscripts.
 The most accepted version is one prepared by scholars led by Vishnu Sukthankar at the Bhandarkar Oriental Research Institute, preserved at Kyoto University, Cambridge University and various Indian universities.